False Accounting Fraud Solicitors

 FAQs About False Accounting Fraud

 Under the Theft Act 1968, false accounting is a serious offence and carries significant penalties.
 As such, if you are involved in a false accounting case - whether as a suspect or a witness - it is vital you prepare for what might come next.
-When false accounting allegations are made, they will usually be accompanied by an investigation, and it is vital to ensure your rights are upheld at all times during this process.
+It is vital to ensure your rights are upheld at all times during the investigation process.

-Once you have spoken to our expert false accounting solicitors, you should begin collecting evidence.
-This can help you to comply with the investigation and may be used to support your version of events.
-This process might also involve identifying any witnesses who can provide testimony on your behalf, as your solicitor may need to speak to these witnesses later.
+When you speak to our expert false accounting solicitors, they will guide you on the collection of evidence in support of your case.
+This can help you to comply with disclosure obligations during the investigation and may be used to support your version of events.

 Our expert fraud lawyers will talk to you about your organisation's internal procedures, the situations in which the fraud allegedly occurred, and your role in these affairs.
 Where necessary, we can gather expert testimony from a forensic accountant or other professional who can help to determine the facts.

 If you are suspected of involvement in false accounting activities, you will need to build a defence and ensure you have a strategy in place as the investigation unfolds.
-This is just one reason why working with a solicitor from the beginning of the process is vital, as this can ensure you have a plan of action and legal representation at all stages.
+This is just one reason why working with a solicitor from the beginning of the process is vital.

 The best way to do this is to perform an audit of your current payroll management and accounting procedures.
 By approaching this from the perspective of a risk assessment, you can identify vulnerabilities and address them.